 I became a parent governor in May 2016.
 I have one child at St John’s and one due to start in 2019.
 I have a degree in archaeology and a PGCE, qualifying as a primary school teacher in 2004.
 I look forward to returning to teaching once both my boys are at school.
 I have lived in and around Tisbury for 34 years and enjoy art, family history and outdoor activities.

-Clare Barham, Vice Chair Co-opted Governor
+Clare Barham, Chair

 I became a co-opted governor in July 2015.
 I spent my whole working life in